Variability of paths and differential equations with $BV$-coefficients: Introduction

 \subsection{Structure of the article}

 The structure of the article is as follows: In Section \ref{S:integrals} we introduce the notion of $(s,p)$-variability, define compositions $\varphi(X)$ ($\sigma(X)$, respectively), and state our results on existence and properties of (\ref{E:eva}).
 We also provide a change of variable formula and a result on Riemann sum approximation.
 Section \ref{S:SDE} contains our results on existence and uniqueness of variability solutions to (\ref{E:differentialeq}).
 In Section \ref{S:suffvar} we provide a systematic discussion of $(s,1)$-variability, some of its immediate consequences, conditions sufficient to ensure it, and some probabilistic examples.
-The mentioned multiplicative estimate, the properties of (\ref{E:eva}) and the change of variable formula, are verified, and we point out a connection to currents.
+We briefly compare variability to irregularity, verify the mentioned multiplicative estimate, the properties of (\ref{E:eva}) and the change of variable formula; we also point out links to currents.
 The Doss transformation and the claimed existence and uniqueness results for (\ref{E:differentialeq}) are proved in Section \ref{S:exandunique}.
 Basic facts on Riesz kernels, mollification, maximal functions, and fractional calculus are collected in Appendices.